Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Introduction

 Another strength of our stability result is that it yields a uniform estimate with respect to the viscosity and dispersion coefficients.
 This uniformity enables us to justify the zero viscosity-dispersion limit of \eqref{burgers} to the (inviscid) Burgers equation.
 Our result also fills the remaining gap in \cite{Hur} by covering the range \(\d\in(0.25,0.2533)\).

-To show the desired stability, we provide several detailed structures for the shock profile \(\util\).
-These structures are very useful for the future study on viscous-dispersive shocks.
+To establish the desired stability, we provide several detailed structural properties of the shock profiles \(\util\).
+These structures are highly useful for future studies on viscous-dispersive shocks.
 The rich dynamics of dispersive shocks under many types of flux (convex or nonconvex) were explored and experimented, see \cite{Heofer} and references therein.
-The dispersive shocks also show up in various physical contexts, such as plasma physics \cite{Biskamp}, traffic flow \cite{Lighthill}, optical fibers \cite{Xu}, nematic liquid crystals \cite{Smyth}, quantum fluids including \cite{HoeferAblowitz} and nonlinear dynamical lattices \cite{Biondini}.
+The dispersive shocks also show up in various physical contexts, such as plasma physics \cite{Biskamp}, traffic flow \cite{Lighthill}, optical fibers \cite{Xu}, nematic liquid crystals \cite{Smyth}, quantum fluids \cite{HoeferAblowitz} and nonlinear dynamical lattices \cite{Biondini}.
 We expect that the methodology developed here can be extended to many of these contexts.